alekszreyes/201/README.md

+# Milestone Achieved: yizhoush-mt is merged into master
+To all: I have merged my Multi-Threading server branch to the master branch.
+It showed no conflict yet I can't tell if it works for everyone.
+So before you do any further changes (e.g. new commits), make sure you:
+1. Pull from the newest master branch
+2. Configure your Java Environment to use your version
+3. Change the database login information in the `DatabaseDriver.java`
+4. Clean your Tomcat working directory: I observed that Tomcat is lazy and it retains files from previous version
+5. Give eclipse some time to index the new code and see if there are warnings or errors
+6. Rerun the project and check if everything works well.
+Currently, only the login notification is implemented.
+There can be duplicate notifications and we are working on that.
+If there are any problems, post here or on messenger, and I will look into it as soon as possible.
+Thank you all.

 # Front-End to Back-End

 Every request is a POST.
 You can see the data by going [here](food.hiddetek.com).
 As I complete each call, I will include a version in that site.
 Instead of submitting it, it will print the data submitted in an alert box.

 ## UserManager

 ### Register

 **Status**: Front end completed and tested.

 This is the first integration we should make.
 The challenge here, besides connecting the first bridge, will be to receive and store the image.
 [Here is something that might help](https://stackoverflow.com/questions/4006520/using-html5-file-uploads-with-ajax-and-jquery), at least pseudocode.

 I am including the name of the original file in case you need to extract the extension (png vs jpg, etc).